Facebook exec’s deleted tweet raises questions about Twitter role in the public record

 On Saturday, just after 9 a.m.
-PT, Facebook's head of security Alex Stamos sent out a series of tweets in which he criticized The New York Times and Guardian stories about a scandal involving a University of Cambridge lecturer, an analytics firm called Cambridge Analytica, and data on more than 50 million Facebook user accounts that were reportedly accessed without their consent.
+PT, Facebook's head of security, Alex Stamos, sent out a series of tweets in which he criticized stories from The New York Times and The Guardian about a scandal involving a University of Cambridge lecturer, an analytics firm called Cambridge Analytica and data on more than 50 million Facebook user accounts that were reportedly accessed without their consent.

 The problem was that Kogan had passed all the information he gleaned to Cambridge Analytica, a political data analytics firm that, among other things, worked for Donald Trump's 2016 presidential campaign.
 Facebook doesn't allow developers to share that type of information.